Jisan-mia/string-methods/README.md

 console.log(str.charCodeAt()); // 79
 ```

-### 24. codePointAt
+### 25. codePointAt

-- The `String.codePointAt(index)` method is based on Unicode and accepts an index ranging from 0 to the length of the string minus one.
+- The `String.codePointAt(index)` method is based on Unicode and represents code points (not limited to 16-bit characters), it accepts an index ranging from 0 to the length of the string minus one.
 - It returns the Unicode value of the character at the specified index.
 - If the `index` parameter is not provided, it defaults to 0.
 - If there is no character at the specified position, it will return `undefined`.